-Most of the Bogart SE screens are represented by symbols.
-You will find these symbols on small buttons buttom right in and they serve to directly switch from one menu to another.
+Most of the Bogart menus (i.e. the Edit menu) have icons (bottom right) which serve to jump from one menu to another.
 It is always possible to return to the Main menu and go from there to the individual menus, but the experienced user will save time by using the symbols to access menus directly.
 You will become used to the symbols while doing some editing.
 Instant memorization of their uses is not necessary.